 Ventilation.
 Central ventilation with mechanical heat recovery is planned for the apartment building.
 A separate air discharge pipe is planned for the kitchen exhaust hood through which the discharged air is directed to the roof.

 Water and sewerage.
 Hot water is produced based on the district heating in the heating room of the building.
 Remotely read water meters for hot and cold water are installed behind the suspended ceiling (in the hall, bathroom or laundry room).

 Strong and weak current.
 Electrical floor heating installed in the bathrooms can be adjusted via thermostat mounted on the wall.
 All rooms have power outlets and switches.
 Data and TV outlets are installed in the living rooms.
 The apartments are ready for installing security alarm systems.
-Additionally, the apartment’s storage room can also be connected with the apartment’s security system.
 To ensure fast data connection, an optical cable is installed between the building’s main data switchboard to the apartment’s switchboard.
 Recessed lights are installed in the drop ceilings in hall, bathrooms and laundry rooms.
 Schneider Renova collection switches and outlets with classical design are used in the apartments.

 Storage rooms.
 A storage room at the basement level comes with each apartment.
 The storage rooms have light wood-structure walls covered with unfinished plywood.

 Parking.
 The residents can buy a parking spot in the fenced courtyard.